top of page

 Gloucestershire has grown to encompass a diverse partnership all of which are active within the administrative county of Gloucestershire.
 We work together to coordinate activities across the county, pool resources and share ideas.
 The partnership also works collaboratively with other LNPs, neighbouring and beyond, to influence change and drive positive decision making relating to the local and national environment.

 As part of the team, we have funded a full-time Partnership Manager who works on behalf of all partners, supported by the Board and an independent Chair, to deliver and advise on matters relating to the natural environment and public policy.
-The Board meets six times a year, with the wider partnership meeting via our working groups and various forums and events hosted throughout the year, as well as collaborating on the many projects we have facilitated - find out more about these in the Projects section here >>
+The Board meets six times a year, with the wider partnership meeting via various forums and events hosted throughout the year, as well as collaborating on the many projects we have facilitated - find out more about these in the Projects section here >>

 bottom of page